ibmresearchuk/discovery-service-with-personality-insights/README.md

 The application has analysed the personality of the quotes found about `Federer` using the Personality Insights service and provided values for the [Big Five](https://www.ibm.com/watson/developercloud/doc/personality-insights/models.html#outputBigFive) personality characteristics.
 The percentile returned for each characteristic reports the `Federer's` normalized score for that characteristic; the Personality Insights service computes the percentile by comparing the author's results with the results from a sample population.

-To output the quotes returned from Watson Discovery Service to the console, uncomment `console.dir(data);` on Line 22 in `analysis-quotes.js`.

 # Using Vagrant to run this application
 A vagrant file in this project creates a Virtual Machine configured to run this project.